Cekator3/SafonovProject11/app/ViewModels/README.md

-A subsystem for storing data containers for convenient data transfer from controllers to services.
+A subsystem for transferring data from interfaces to application (Services).